segment-services-eng/DEMO---TP-Repo/README.md

 4. Select Segment Activity Feed.

 5. Create a new custom destination function
-6. Copy this code into a destination function on Segment:
+6. Paste this code into the new function:
 ```
 /**
  * This function ingests a "Tracking Plan Updated" event from activity feed